 NATALIE.
 I don't think you should marry me.

 NATALIE.
 I don't know.
 Since long ago, I guess.
 May be I never loved you.

 MICHAEL.
-You've got to be kidding me.
+This is unbelievable.
 We've been together for two years.
-And I though it was good.
+And it's been good, I think.
 We're in business together...

 NATALIE.
 No, Mike.
-I realized that a woman shouldn't marry a man just because she could live with him.
-She should marry a man who she couldn't live without.
+I've realized that a woman shouldn't marry a man just because she could live with.
+She must marry a man whom she couldn't live without.
 Or no one at all.

 MICHAEL.
 How could you change your mind just like that?

 Ok.
-If you're having doubts, let's just postpone the ceremony.
-In the meantime, we can just live together like before.
+If you changed your mind, let's postpone the ceremony.
+In the mean time we can just live together as before.

 NATALIE.
 No, Michael.
-We should break up now.
+We break up.
+Now.
+Right away.

 MICHAEL.
 But why?

 NATALIE.
-I settled for compromise all my life, I agreed to everything.
-I always said "yes", but today I say "no".
-It'll be better for both of us.
+I settled for some kind of compromise all my life, I agreed to everything, I always said "yes", but today I say "no".
+This will be better for both of us.

 MICHAEL.
-It may be better for you.
+For you, may be.
 But not for me.
-I'll go insane without you.
+I'll go mad without you.